lekoala/silverstripe-debugbar/README.md

 The example above is from loading a page in the CMS.

+You can also use our helper `DebugBar::trackTime` in order to start/stop a given measure.
+This will also work even before DebugBar is initialized allowing you, for example, to measure boot up time like this:

+    DebugBar::trackTime('create_request');
+    $request = HTTPRequestBuilder::createFromEnvironment();
+    DebugBar::trackTime('create_request');

 ### Database profiling

 The "Database" tab allows you to view a list of all the database operations that a page request has made, and will group duplicated queries together.
 This can be useful to identify areas where performance can be improved, such as using `DataObject::get_by_id()` (which caches the result) instead of `DataObject::get()->byID()`.